Early Childhood Education (PreK-4) | Special Education (PreK-12)

 Fast Facts

-Education majors in good academic standing can join the award-winning university chapter of Kappa Delta Pi International Honor Society in Education.
-KDP members can apply for competitive scholarships, have funded research opportunities, and participate in service-learning outreach.
+- Education majors who maintain strong academic performance are eligible to join Mercyhurst’s award-winning chapter of Kappa Delta Pi, the International Honor Society in Education.
+KDP members gain access to exclusive scholarships, research funding, and service-learning opportunities that strengthen resumes and expand impact.

 Mercyhurst offers a 23-credit minor in Special Education PreK-12.
 Students supplement their major fields with courses and clinical experiences designed to provide opportunities for learning in both broad-based and focused areas of student interest in educational research, theory, and practice.
 These curriculum offerings enable students to develop and demonstrate the professional qualities, attitudes, and critical performance skills considered essential for successful teaching of exceptional children from pre-kindergarten through grade 12.